jkempf42/kube-volttron/cluster-config/README.md

-Finally, to use `kubectl` on the gateway node to deploy pods, you need to copy the `config` file from your `~/.kube` directory over from the `central-node` to the `gateway-node`.
+Finally, to use `kubectl` on the gateway node to deploy pods, you need to copy the `config` file from your `~/.kube` directory on `central-node` to `gateway-node`.
 Also copy the file into `/etc/kubernetes/admin.conf` as root on the gateway node so other users have access to it.

 #### Reinitializing the `kubelet` on `gateway-node` with the `wg0` IP address

-The `kubeadm join` command uses the first interface on the node to to determine the Node object's public IP address.
+Like Flannel, the `kubeadm join` command uses the first nonloopback interface on the node to to determine the Node object's public IP address.
 This address is then used to start the `kubelet` which acts as the local node manager.
 Since `wg0` is not the